Harmontown/harmontown.github.io/docs/_episodes/229/index.md

 title:                "The Medicine Of Attention"
 image:                "episode-placeholder.jpg"
 description: |-
   Skull Juice's Dino Stamatopoulos and Andy Dick and the creators of "Stranger Things" The Duffer Brothers all in one episode.
-Watch the video at harmontown.com/live
 showDate:
 releaseDate:          "2016-09-14 22:54:00Z"
 duration:             "02:01:04"